salesforce-ux/design-system/ui/components/page-headers/flavors/record-home/index.markup.md

 When text is truncated, display full field text in browser tooltip on hover.

 Display addresses in two lines.
 Street address on first line, City, State and Postal Code on line 2.
-For lengthy addresses, truncate each line individually based on the available width of the area using the `.{{cssPrefix}}truncate` class.
+For lengthy addresses, truncate each line individually based on the available width of the area using the `.slds-truncate` class.
 Display the full address via browser tooltip.